-To find the workflow dashboard, first click “Settings” on the left hand side of your scheduling dashboard and then click the ‘Workflows’ tab.
+To find the workflow dashboard, first click ‘Settings’ on the left hand side of your scheduling dashboard and then click the ‘Workflows’ tab.
 To create a new workflow, click the ‘+ Approval Workflow’ button.

 Click the “Add” button to create the new workflow.

 To open up the workflow, click on the workflow you just saved.
 You are now inside of editing mode for the workflow.

 Before we discuss how to create this workflow, it is first necessary to define some key terms.